pbuckner/x-plane_plugins/XPython/docs/source/development/modules/camera.rst

  - Creating new views (including dynamic/user-controllable views) for the user.

- - Creating applications that use X-Plane as a renderer of scenery, aircrafts, or both.
+ - Creating applications that use X-Plane as a renderer of scenery, aircraft, or both.

 The camera is controlled via six parameters: a location in OpenGL coordinates (i.e., x, y and z) pitch, roll and yaw, similar to an airplane's position.